What is Business Studies (Joint Honours)

 In first year, students study introductory topics in Business and typically take all or some of the following business topics depending on the programme.
-The subject areas such as: Management & Organisation, Economics Policy and Qualitative Methods for Business (Data Analytics).
+Subject areas include: Management & Organisation, Economics Policy, and Qualitative Methods for Business (Data Analytics).

-In the fourth year, students study a range of topics in even greater depth and within business could include the following subjects: Designing Social Innovations, Delivering Social Impact, Strategic Management Theory and Practice, International Business & the Global Economy, Exploring Organisational Experiences, Financial Reporting and Analysis, Derivatives, Advances in Marketing Theory and Practice, Digital Marketing, Managing People and Leading Change, Operations Strategy and Improvements, International Finance.
+In the fourth year, students study the following topics in even greater depth: Designing Social Innovations, Delivering Social Impact, Strategic Management Theory and Practice, International Business & the Global Economy, Exploring Organisational Experiences, Financial Reporting and Analysis, Derivatives, Advances in Marketing Theory and Practice, Digital Marketing, Managing People and Leading Change, Operations Strategy and Improvements, and International Finance.

 In third year students may have the opportunity to apply to study abroad for the full or half year with one of Trinity Business School’s partner universities.
-If accepted this provides students with the ability to experience a unique academic, cultural opportunity and an exceptional personal experience.
-Please consult the following link for further information www.tcd.ie/business/ undergraduate/study-abroad.php
+If accepted, this provides students with the ability to experience a unique academic, cultural opportunity and an exceptional personal experience.
+Further information on the year abroad programme, and a list of partner universities, can be found at: www.tcd.ie/business/undergraduate/study-abroad

 Number of Places58 Places